ibrahimsel/ros-racer/README.md

 # Quickstart:
 ## Configuring the simulation
-- The configuration file for the simulation is at `~/path_to_ws/src/f1tenth_gym_ros/src/f1tenth_gym_ros/config/sim.yaml`.
+- The configuration file for the simulation is at `src/f1tenth_gym_ros/config/sim.yaml`.
 - Topic names and namespaces can be configured in `sim.yaml` but it's highly recommended to keep them unchanged.
 - The map can be changed via the `map_path` parameter.
 You'll have to use the full path to the map file.
 The map follows the ROS convention.
 It is assumed that the image file and the `yaml` file for the map are in the same directory with the same name
 - The `num_agent` parameter can be changed arbitrarily between [1, 4].

 ## 1. Create a racecar to spawn and use in simulator
-- The baseline for a racecar (specific to this simulation) lives under [this](https://gitlab.eteration.com/composiv/eclipse-muto/multi-agent/racecar1) repository.
-If you'd like to test your own algorithm with your own racecar workspace, it is suggested that you read the README.md of the [racecar](https://gitlab.eteration.com/composiv/eclipse-muto/multi-agent/racecar1) repository.
+- The racecar algorithms are managed by Eclipse Muto and can be deployed dynamically.
+See the [demo documentation](demo/README.md) for details on how to deploy different racing algorithms to the simulated vehicles.

 ## 2. Topics published by the simulation
 - `{racecar_namespace}/{scan_topic}`: Where `racecar_namespace` and `scan_topic` are parameters from `sim.yaml` config file.
 These parameters could be but be configured from the `sim.yaml` file under the `config` directory but it is highly recommended that you keep them unchanged.
 If you wan't to change it for some specific reason, make sure that you update the corresponding racecar's `racecar_namespace` too.
 If left untouched, the simulation will publish a scan topic __*for each agent*__ with the following name: `/racecar{i}/scan` where {i} could be a number up to `num_agent` parameter specified in `sim.yaml`.
 If `num_agent` is 3, there will be `/racecar1/scan`, `/racecar2/scan`and `/racecar3/scan` with each containing different scan data based on the transforms and odometry of the specific racecar.